Sami32/majkassab-firefox/README.md

 2- In the address bar, type about:config and press Return

-3-Seach and edit the following settings:
+3- Seach and edit the following settings:

 =========== Level 1 - Comfortable Protection ===========